egoexpress/kubernetes-devopscamp/README.md

 Run 'kubectl get nodes' on the master to see this machine join.
 ```

-### Install overlay network
+### Profit

-We're almost there.
-To allow communication between containers, provide proper IP address allocation and DNS resolution an overlay network is required.
-There are several choices but [Weave Net](http://weave.works) seems to be the easiest one to use.
-Execute _scripts/install_weave.sh_ on the master (**kube-adm-1**) to set it up.
-If you join nodes in the cluster later on the cluster itself will make sure that Weave Net is installed on them as well.
+Here we are - you now have a running Kubernetes cluster with 2 nodes.
+By default pods will not be scheduled on the master itself, only on the nodes.
+If you want to use the master for some actual workload as well, execute _scripts/taint_master.sh_ on **kube-adm-1**.

 To make sure everything is set up and running use _kubectl get pods --all-namespaces_ to get the state of the system pods